GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 Apart from storing for eternity, maybe I actually want to share my greeting card.
 This is something that the [Web Share API](https://web.dev/web-share/) and [Web Share Target API](https://web.dev/web-share-target/) allow me to do.
-Mobile, and more recently desktop operating systems have gained native sharing mechanisms.
+Mobile, and more recently desktop operating systems have gained built-in sharing mechanisms.
 For example, below is desktop Safari's share sheet on macOS triggered from an article on my [blog](https://blog.tomayac.com/).
-When you click the **Share Article** button, you can share a link to the article with a friend, for example, via the native macOS Messages app.
+When you click the **Share Article** button, you can share a link to the article with a friend, for example, via the macOS Messages app.

 <figure class="w-figure">
   <img class="w-screenshot"